The Budget Planner

 In this guide

-A budget done correctly is the most precise tool for analysing your finances imaginable.
+A budget done correctly is a very precise tool for analysing your finances.
 It answers two key questions...

-Major overspending can lead to a debt spiral and severe problems, that's why the Budget Planners are all designed to definitively answer this problem and give you a real assessment of your finances.
+Major overspending can lead to a debt spiral and severe problems, that's why the Budget Planner is designed to give you a definitive assessment of your finances.

 Once you know where you're spending, you can start to alter and prioritise what you do with your money to enable you to stick within your means.

-While the budget planners include tools to enable you to work out how to prioritise within your means, the real difficulty is sticking to it.
+But while the budget planner includes ways to enable you to work out how to prioritise within your means, the real difficulty is sticking to it.
 The Piggybank Technique is designed to help you do just that.

-It's oft said "In debt?
+It's often said "In debt?
 Do a budget!", "Skint?
 Draw up a budget!", "Wife run off with the milkman?
 BUDGET!"
-Yet while budgetting is seen as a panacea, unfortunately most budgets are bunkum.
+Yet while budgeting is seen as a solution, unfortunately most budgets are worthless.

-The main problem is that because they concentrate on a typical month, they massively underestimate your real spend, as this misses huge costs such as Christmas, summer holidays, new sofas or even changing car every five years.
+The main problem is that because they concentrate on a typical month, they massively underestimate your real spend, as this misses huge costs such as Christmas, summer holidays, new sofas or getting a new car.

 Broad categories like "motoring" make it too easy to forget the small expenditures that add up.
-Instead it needs be MOTs, new tyres, petrol, insurance, breakdown cover and more, hopefully the budget planners counter that by having nearly 100 separate categories.
+Instead, "motoring" should cover MOTs, new tyres, petrol, insurance, breakdown cover and more.
+Hopefully the budget planner counters that by having nearly 100 separate categories.

-Please read the tips for filling it out below before starting the planners.
+Please read the tips for filling it in below before starting the planners.

 It's very important to be consistent when budgeting.
 First decide who you're filling it out for: is it just for you or is it for your partner/family too?
 Finances often can't be separated in which case you should sit down and do it together.

-It's tempting to try and fool yourself by underestimating your expenditure.
-This is a MoneySaving sin, and you will be punished.
-Try and be accurate and, if you're not sure, guess larger not smaller – that way you'll have cash left over and not be short.
+It's tempting to try to fool yourself by underestimating your expenditure.
+This is a MoneySaving sin... and you will be punished.
+Try to be accurate, and, if you're not sure, guess larger not smaller – that way you'll have cash left over and not be short.

 Some types of spending overlap into different groups; be careful not to count expenditure twice.
 For example if you've included your car insurance in the motoring section, don't include it again under insurance.

 The best way to explain this is with an example.
-Say you spend £500 each month on food shopping that you pay for on your credit card but then pay off in full.
+Say you spend £500 each month on food shopping using your credit card, but then pay off your bill in full.
 This spending belongs in the food shopping column and not in the credit card column as, otherwise, you'll be counting it twice.

-However, if your pension comes straight from your salary as a payroll payment, don't include it as, when you fill in the income section, you should just fill in the amount you receive after all deductions.
+However, if your pension comes straight out of your salary as a payroll payment, don't include it as, when you fill in the income section, you should just fill in the net amount of pay you receive after all deductions.

 For example, say you normally spend £100 per week on food shopping and £30 on petrol.
-If you're abroad for the week, you won't spend this but you'll still be adding them in.
-Therefore if the holiday cost £700 and you spend £300 you may be tempted to put £1,000 in – but actually you're saving £130 of normal expenditure so it should only be £870.
+If you're abroad for the week, you won't spend this but you'll still be adding them in to your budget.
+Therefore if the holiday costs £700 and you intend to take £300 spending money, you may be tempted to put £1,000 in – but actually you're saving £130 of normal expenditure so it should only be £870.

 Well done you!

 Providing you've been honest with yourself, it's time to relax a little – but MoneySaving doesn't stop there.
-In fact it's just beginning.
-Paying less for things means you have more money in your pocket to enjoy life more (and possibly save some for the future too!)
+In fact it's just the beginning.
+Paying less for things means you have more money in your pocket to enjoy life more (and possibly save some for the future too!).

 Don't run the risk of a debt spiral – sort it now!

 Spending more than you earn may not seem like a big deal, yet it's a potential disaster – and not just financially.
-At best you'll be eating away at your savings; at worst, you'll need to borrow.
+At best you're eroding your savings; at worst, you'll need to borrow.

-And this type of borrowing is the worst as it means you can't afford your lifestyle and thus there's no planning to the debt and no end in sight.
-Sadly I've seen this result in debt crisis too many times, and that doesn't just hit your pocket: it can hurt your home, family, mental health and relationship.
+Such borrowing is also the worst as it means you can't afford your lifestyle and thus there's no planning to the debt and no end in sight.
+Sadly, I've seen this result in debt crisis too many times, and that doesn't just hit your pocket: it can hurt your home, family, mental health and relationships.

-Many people fool themselves about this, a common thought is, "that doesn't happen to nice families like us".
+Many people fool themselves about this, a common thought being: "That doesn't happen to nice families like us".
 Well, I'm afraid even if you're middle class, you're not insulated from debt.
 In fact you're in the prime category for debt crisis.
 It's crucial to take the blinkers off.

 What to do if you've got an overspend...